 The market structure zones on the daily worksheets are examples of areas where members expect BOTH buyers and sellers across a range of relevant periodicities to frame execution decisions with a high degree of probability.
 These battles tend to manifest potentially profitable ranging activity around these areas at the very least and in many cases significant market turns or continuations of momentum or trends.
 Most methodology variants seek to derive edge from a consistently better than even money probability that various price action and orderflow activities around these key structures will often signal directional outright trading opportunities with mathematically advantaged reward to risk characteristics over a reasonable number of occurrences.

 In addition to the daily plan sheet we also post a recap of the day’s trading showing how the market respected (or didn’t) the key structures as anticipated along with detailed educational examples for each strategy variant.
 The idea is for members to see repeatability of their chosen process type and open discussions related to strategy, market context and potential risk management considerations which hopefully everyone can learn something from and apply to their own model development.
 All are encouraged to make use of the ongoing example content by asking questions and interacting with the founders and the rest of the community.
-Though the community has just recently been expanded to include educational example streams for additional strategies, there are currently nearly EIGHT YEARS of daily detailed, text annotated intraday swinging examples in the members area.
+Though the community has just recently been expanded to include educational example streams for additional strategies, there are currently nearly NINE YEARS of daily detailed, text annotated intraday swinging examples in the members area.

 If you are interested in learning more and taking your trading to the next level, inquire about becoming a part of our totally unique community here: